vihangm96/verily-hello-vc/README.md

 ## Make a repo

-If you want to utilize the benefits of version control, you'll need to start by creating a basic organizational unit for the software you want to write: a _repo_.
+If you want to utilize the benefits of version control, you'll need to start by creating a basic organizational unit for the software you want to write: a _repo_ or _repository_.

 1. Click on the plus icon in the upper right of any page on GitHub.
 2. Click on "New repository".